Pap smears: Everything you need to know

 Your test will have one of three outcomes:

-1. Normal: The cells from your Pap smear look normal, and you don’t need to do anything until your next regularly scheduled test.
+1. Normal: The cervical cells from your Pap smear look normal, and you don’t need to do anything until your next regularly scheduled test.

 Unclear or Abnormal Pap smear results